tomvit/ja2mqtt/docs/configuration/ja2mqtt.md

 ```
 ### Subscribing topics

-ja2mqtt subscribes to a number of topics to receive requests that a client can use to control Jablotron system.
+ja2mqtt subscribes to a number of topics to receive requests that a client can use to query and control Jablotron system.